 How to Make Cornbread Stuffing

-Don’t be scared of making a stuffing recipe with cornbread!
-I promise that they’re both a cinch.
-Follow my easy and straightforward directions and you’ll wind up with a new favorite stuffing recipe this year.
+Don’t be scared of making aย stuffing recipe with cornbread!ย I promise that they’re both a cinch.
+Follow my easy and straightforward directions, and you’ll wind up with a new favorite stuffing recipe this year.

-- Preheat the oven, spray a baking dish or casserole dish, and add the cubed cornbread to it.
+- Make the fresh cornbread, and then cube it.
+(See recipe card for your cornbread options.)
+Preheat the oven, spray aย baking dishย or casserole dish, and add the cubed cornbread to it.

-- Whisk a little of this warm milk mixture into two beaten eggs (this is called tempering the eggs) and then stir the eggs into saute pan.
+- Whisk a little of this warm milk mixture into two beaten eggs (this is called tempering the eggs) and then stir the eggs into the saute pan.
+Pour the mixture evenly over the cornbread.
+Cover the baking dish withย foilย and bake for 20 minutes.

 Why Temper the Eggs?